MichaelSheinman/short-story-generator/README.md

 ## Data Split

-For the GPT-2 model, we did a 70-10-20 split.
+For the **GPT-2 model**, we did a 70-10-20 split.
 70% of the data was the training set, 10% of the data was the validation set, and 20% of the data was the testing set.
 This is a fairly standard split.
 We decided to place more data into the testing set (20%) in contrast to validation because we run validation at each epoch, and the process was fairly time consuming.
 Testing in contrast is done only once, after the model is trained.

+In the case of the **RNN model**, we did not split the data as we wanted to make the most out of the titles of all the stories and give our model the opportunity to be as exposed as different types of word sequences upon training, considering that the prompt could be anything and that the story that GPT-2 generated would likely have way more diverse words then the vocabulary of titles in the dataset.

 ## Training Curve

-#### GPT2 Model:
+#### **GPT2 Model:**

 The training and validation curves for the GPT-2 model are shown below.
 We found that regardless of the amount of epochs we attempted to use, we were not able to decrease the validation loss beyond 2 epochs.
 We suspect this may due to a lack of data.
 Each story features different words and patterns from stories in the training set do not necessarily translate to strong patterns in validation set, beyond some basic level of the structure.